elsassph/modular-haxe-example/readme.md

 reflection in the module code, otherwise the compiler will not generate the reflection metadata.
 Alternatively you can set `-dce no` in the compiler arguments for the module.

+The utility class uses the browser ES6 Promise object - make sure to include a shim if you want to target a wide range of browsers.

 ## Further improvements

-The provided utility class is probably not super robust and it works in modern browsers with native ES6 Promise support.
-It requires a shim for Promise and there will probably be subtle issues to fix.
+The provided utility class seems to be working well in modern browsers but we'll probably discover subtle issues...

 Node support should be easy to add, but it's not done yet.